-A veteran of the collegiate coaching ranks, Eddie Williamson is in his 13th season at TCU as the offensive line coach.
+A veteran of the collegiate coaching ranks, Eddie Williamson joined the TCU football staff in 2001 as the offensive line coach.
 He was given the title of assistant head coach in 2002.

 Williamson has coached 20 all-conference selections over the last eight seasons.
 Two of his former TCU linemen (Marcus Cannon and Marshall Newhouse) are active in the National Football League, while All-American Jake Kirkpatrick won the 2010 Rimington Trophy as the nation's top center.

 Offensive guard Blaize Foltz and center James Fry received All-Big 12 accolades in 2012.

 Foltz and Kyle Dooley were first-team all-conference selections in 2011 as the Horned Frogs ranked ninth nationally in scoring (40.8 points).

 In 2010, Williamson's offensive line helped TCU set single-season school records in touchdowns (73), points scored (541), total offense (6,199 yards) and first downs (327).
 TCU ranked fourth nationally in scoring (41.6 points), sixth in passing efficiency (166.9), 10th in rushing (247.4 yards) and 12th in total offense (476.9 yards).
 The Horned Frogs also tied for fifth in fewest sacks allowed, surrendering just nine in 13 contests (0.7 per game).

 Cannon was a fifth-round draft pick of the New England Patriots while being named to multiple All-America squads.

 Three of TCU's five starters received postseason accolades in 2009, including first-team all-conference tackles Cannon and Newhouse.
 Newhouse was drafted in the fifth round by Green Bay and was a member of the Packers' 2010 Super Bowl championship team.
 Kirkpatrick received first-team All-America honors and was one of six finalists for the Rimington Trophy.